Last Updated: 18/06/2025

 What we recommend: Interactive Toys

 Interactive toys that have an independent moving component encourage your cat to play.
-Catit and Frolicat both have a great range of interactive toys with moving parts.
-Laser pointers are great, as are toys that encourage a cats natural hunting instinct.
+Look for automated or motion activated electronic toys, as well as treat dispensing and puzzle toys.
+Laser pointers and cat nip filled toys are also great, as are toys that encourage a cats natural hunting instinct with realistic feathers or fur.